saheerb/ci-test/docs/index.md

 which requires active Arm Developer site account, multi-factor authentication, compliance with restrictions and license terms acceptance.

-For usage in Ci, Arm Clang toolchain packages should be stored in `trustedfirmware-private/armclang` sub-bucket.
-File naming convention is to use `DS500-*` based package identifier (this is the original file naming scheme of older releases as downloaded from the Arm site, even thought newer releases may have changed to other default file name pattern).
+For usage in the CI, Arm Clang toolchain packages should be stored in `trustedfirmware-private/armclang` sub-bucket.

 As an example, if the download site shows the information like:
 ```